How to Apply for Disability in Oklahoma

 Tulsa Social Security Attorneys on Filing SSI/SSDI Benefits

 Are you no longer able to work due to disabilities?
-If you are struggling financially, applying for Social Security Disability Insurance (SSDI) may be in your best interest.
-If you do not qualify for SSDI benefits, you may be eligible for other programs, such as Supplemental Security Income (SSI) benefits.
+If you are struggling financially, then applying for Social Security Disability Insurance (SSDI) may be in your best interest.
+If you do not qualify for SSDI benefits, you may be eligible for other programs.
+For example, this may include Supplemental Security Income (SSI) benefits.

 Gaining benefits under SSI or SSDI can be complicated.
 Unfortunately, the Social Security Administration (SSA) initially denies the majority of Oklahoma disability claims due to errors made during the application process.
-Give your case the best chance of success and navigate the process easier with the help of experienced Tulsa Social Security attorneys on your side.
+As a result, our law firm wants to give your case the best chance of success.
+We help you navigate the process more easily.
+Call our experienced Tulsa Social Security attorneys now for a free consultation at (918) 587-0050.

 Filing an Initial Application for Social Security Disability Benefits in Oklahoma

 Before the SSA expanded technologically, those wanting to apply for disability benefits had to either call the agency directly or visit local field offices.
 Now, disability claimants have the option of filing their disability claims online in addition to applying for SSD in person or over the phone.
-This first step in how to apply for disability is known as the initial application for disability benefits, and mistakes made during this stage of the application process can easily cause a Social Security claim to be denied.
+This first step in how to apply for disability is known as the initial application for disability benefits.
+Mistakes made during this stage of the application process can easily cause a Social Security claim denial.

 Some of the forms used by the SSA during this process include: